thoughtbot/ios-on-rails/book/iOS/displaying_events.md

 ### Cancelling Get Event Tasks

 We call our new `-reloadEventsOnMap` method from the HUMMapViewController every time the map moves.
 This way, we'll always display events in the map area that the user is viewing.
 However, if the user moves the map to a new area before the API call completes, we want to cancel the previous task since it's for a map area that the user is no longer viewing.
-So, we'll make a `currentEventGetTask` property which will represent the current and only GET events task that we are running.
+So we'll make a `currentEventGetTask` property, which will represent the current and only GET events task that we are running.

 	// HUMMapViewController.m